What are your Terms & Conditions?

 Depending on the destination and itinerary - our groups are typically between 4 and 12 participants, with 1-2 guides per group.
 Often, a third guide will provide extra support during the trip.
 Our groups are kept small so that we can ensure every participant is well looked after.
 Small groups mean riders can give each other space, yet be sure that everyone is on the right track.
 Participants must be 18 and over, unless accompanied by an adult.

 What is included in my trip?

-Included on all trips: expert leadership, accommodation, designated meals (outlined for each trip), airport transfers on scheduled days, gratuities for anything apart of your itinerary and detailed 'Trip Preparation Guide' for your specific trip.
+Included on all trips: expert leadership, accommodation, designated meals (outlined for each trip), airport transfers on scheduled days (or as noted on each trip page), gratuities for anything apart of your itinerary and detailed 'Trip Preparation Guide' for your specific trip.
 A variety of transportation types are also included depending on the trip - for example: trains, ski lifts, float plane, helicopter, and shuttle vehicles.

 What is not included in my trip?